BIMSBbioinfo/pigx_sars-cov-2/documentation/user_installation_doc.md

 ## Settings file and sample sheet

 A draft for these two files are given in the `tests/` directory.
-The pre-filled rows should work but feel free to modify either locations in the settings file or given samples in the sample sheet.
+The pre-filled rows should work but feel free to modify either locations or parameters in the settings file or given samples in the sample sheet.

 ## Dummy sample fastq file